 There are a few reasons why professors ask you to use a specific format.
 One reason is to provide consistency between papers while grading.
 Could you imagine what it would be like to grade 150 papers, and every single one is formatted differently?
 It would take them quite a bit of time to grade your paper!
 On top of that, they may be looking for specific things like citations, page numbers, certain paragraphs or names - and using a consistent format helps them easily find what they looking for quickly and easily, resulting in a faster grade for you!

-Another reason to learn a format is that it is getting you ready for upper division classes in your major and maybe even graduate school, if you decide to go that far!
-It's worth noting that every discipline has it's own formatting style preference and learning a basic style like MLA, APA or Chicago will give you a basic understanding of how basic style rules can work, and in turn, it will be much easier to learn a new style.
+Another reason to learn a format is that it is getting you ready for upper division classes in your major.
+It's worth noting that every discipline has its own formatting style preference, and learning a basic style like MLA, APA or Chicago will give you a basic understanding of how basic style rules can work.

 So let's get started on the basic rules: